×

 What is a typical expat home or apartment like in Funchal?

 "A typical expat home or apartment in Funchal, is likely to be a modern and well-maintained property, often located in a residential area or near the city center.
 These homes usually offer stunning views of the ocean or the surrounding mountains.
 They are often spacious, with multiple bedrooms, a fully-equipped kitchen, and a comfortable living area.
 Many expat homes also come with outdoor spaces such as balconies or terraces, perfect for enjoying the pleasant climate of Funchal.
 Some apartments may be part of a larger complex, offering amenities like a shared swimming pool, gym, or garden area.
-Additionally, these homes are usually located close to local amenities such as shops, restaurants, and public transportation, making it convenient for expats to settle into their new life in Funchal," remarked one expat living in Funchal, Portugal.
+Additionally, these homes are usually located close to local amenities such as shops, restaurants, and public transportation, making it convenient for expats to settle into their new life in Funchal," wrote a member in Funchal.

 What is the average cost of housing in Funchal?